scikit-learn-contrib/MAPIE/doc/notebooks_classification.rst

 Classification notebooks
 ========================

-The following examples present you advanced analyses on multi-class classification problems for computer vision settings that are too heavy to be included in the example galleries.
+The following examples present advanced analyses on multi-class classification problems for computer vision settings that are too heavy to be included in the example galleries.